Edward Herr

 Edward Albert Herr (Note: New Hampshire's media guide lists his middle initial as 'R'; however, contemporary sources from the early 1900s refer to him as E. A. Herr.)
-(January 4, 1883 – March 18, 1950) was an American player and head coach of college football, and a physician.
+(January 4, 1883 – March 18, 1950) was an American physician and college football player and coach.

 Biography

 Herr was a 1906 graduate of Dartmouth College, where he played football for four years as a halfback and end.
 He then served as head coach of the New Hampshire football team in 1906 and 1907, (Note: The school was then named New Hampshire College of Agriculture and the Mechanic Arts; it would become the University of New Hampshire in 1923 and would adopt the Wildcats nickname in 1926.) and for the Vermont football team in 1908.
 In his three seasons as a head coach, Herr compiled an overall 6–13–6 record, for a winning percentage.

 In August 1906, Herr saved two women from drowning following a canoe accident in Squam Lake in New Hampshire.
 Following his time as a head coach, Herr earned his medical degree at the University of Vermont and went on to practice medicine in Hartford, Connecticut; Boston, Massachusetts; and Waterbury, Connecticut.
 He died in March 1950 at Saint Mary's Hospital in Waterbury, following a brief illness.